AutoLogicTechnology/contractor-check-list/README.md

     - Price is based on your business and income
     - Your agency/contract might have specific requirements of your insurance.
 Check this out before purchasing
     - Can range between £300 - £1,000+ per year
+- Find an accountant.
+You need someone to check the law for you regarding...
+    - Taxes
+    - Expenses and what you can and cannot claim
+    - Submitting tax returns, how and when
+    - (See below regarding Freeagent)

 ## Optional Steps